Joi/phd-dissertation/README.md

 ## Reading the document

 The document is written in LaTeX.
-You can download the compiled PDF from DocumentCloud <https://www.documentcloud.org/documents/4585480-Ito-Phd-Diss-Final.html>
+You can download the compiled PDF from DocumentCloud https://www.documentcloud.org/documents/4585480-Ito-Phd-Diss-Final.html or Academia.edu https://www.academia.edu/37002692/The_Practice_of_Change
 ## Compiling

 If you would like to compile the document yourself, you will need LaTeX installed.